-- 1) If the jack, having been hit, is stopped or deviated by a spectator or by the Umpire, it remains in this position. - 2) If the jack, having been hit, is stopped or deviated by a player in the authorised playing area, his opponent has the choice of: - a). leaving the jack in its new position; - b). putting it back in its original position; - c). placing it anywhere on the extension of a line going from its original position to the place that it is found, up to a maximum distance of 20 metres from the circle (15 metres for the younger players) and such that it is visible.
+- 1) If the jack, having been hit, is stopped or deviated by a spectator or by an umpire, it remains in this position. - 2) If the jack, having been hit, is stopped or deviated by a player in the authorised playing area, his opponent has the choice of: - a). leaving the jack in its new position; - b). putting it back in its original position; - c). placing it anywhere on the extension of a line going from its original position to the place that it is found, up to a maximum distance of 20 metres from the circle (15 metres for the younger players) and such that it is visible.
+Paragraphs b) and c) can only be applied if the position

 Paragraphs b) and c) can only be applied if the position of the jack was previously marked.

 If this was not the case, the jack will remain where it is found.

-If, after having been struck, the jack travels into an out of bounds area before returning, finally, on to the playing area, it is classed as dead and the actions defined in Article 14 apply.
+If, after having been struck, the jack travels into an out of bounds area before returning, finally, on to the playing area, it is classed as dead and the actions defined in article 14 apply.